avelino/beerblogging/README.md

 ## Install

-1. First you need to clone this repository: `git clone git@github.com:zenorocha/beerblogging.git`
+1. First you need to clone this repository: `git clone git@github.com:avelino/beerblogging.git`
-* Then install all requirements by running `pip install -r requirements.locals.txt`
+* Then install all requirements by running `pip install -r requirements.txt`
 * Run `./manager.py create_db` to create the database
 * Run `./manager.py fetch_posts` to populate the database
 * Run `./manager.py run` to run server in [localhost:5000](http://localhost:5000)